developer239/yolo-cmake-opencv-onnx-cpp/README.md

 Implementation is basically cleaned up version of [hpc203/yolov7-opencv-onnxrun-cpp-py](github.com/hpc203/yolov7-opencv-onnxrun-cpp-py) repo.

-I mostly just cleaned up the code and then this repository is more of a documentation for my own purposes to show how to run these libraries with CMake.
+This repository is more of a documentation for my own purposes to show how to run these libraries with CMake.
+Maybe someone else will find this useful.

 ## How to run